-There is no specific cure for West Nile Virus.
-In mild cases, you should use the same remedies you would for other viruses, such as the flu: drink plenty of water, resting in bed, drinking plenty of fluids, and taking medication such as ibuprofen or acetaminophen to relieve fever and discomfort.
+There is no specific cure for West Nile virus.
+In mild cases, you should use the same remedies you would for other viruses, such as the flu: drinking plenty of water and fluids, resting in bed, and taking medication such as ibuprofen or acetaminophen to relieve fever and discomfort.
 In more severe cases treatment may include hospitalization, respiratory support and intravenous therapy.

 Anyone experiencing severe or unusual headaches should see a doctor as soon as possible.
 Also, anyone who has been in an area where the virus has been identified and who experiences high fever, muscle weakness, confusion or severe headaches should see a doctor immediately.

-West Nile encephalitis cannot be passed from person to person.
+West Nile virus cannot be passed from person to person.
 The only way to get the virus is from the bite of an infected mosquito.

 The virus actually starts with a bird, usually a crow.
 It spreads when a mosquito bites a bird that has the virus in their blood.
 The mosquito then can spread the virus to other birds, animals or people, when it bites during feeding.
 In areas where the virus has been identified, very few, much less than 1%, of the mosquitoes are infected.